 4. From the book itself, we can find out some information about the prophet himself, particularly if there is a description of his call to be a prophet.
 This often gives insight into his message.
 Reading through the rest of the book we can often find out more about the life and character of the prophet.

 5. As we read through the book we should note who is speaking? (look at the pronouns).
-Is God speaking directly, or the prophet speaking the word of the Lord, the prophet replying to God, or the people responding.
+Is God speaking directly, or is the prophet speaking the word of the Lord, is the prophet replying to God, or are the people responding.
 Sometimes the prophet puts words into the mouths of the people.